SongGaoge15/SongGaoge_GraduationThesis/README_en.md

 For configuring a Python environment for creating paper illustrations or other data analysis tasks, the recommended approach is to use [Anaconda](https://www.anaconda.com/) and set up a virtual environment.
 This recommendation stems from Anaconda's adept handling of dependencies among packages when establishing virtual environments, thereby facilitating more manageable code and environment maintenance, as well as better compatibility.

+### Fig. 3
+Figures 3 (a) to 3 (e) showcase **the grain size curves** of training samples from different sedimentary environments contained within the training set, and based on these curves, **the average curve** for each sedimentary environment has been calculated.
+Additionally, Figure 3 (f) displays **bar charts with error bars** for different grain size parameters by sedimentary environment, facilitating an intuitive understanding of the granularity parameters of various classes of training samples.

+It is important to note that in this code segment, it is assumed that the required data is stored in different sheets of the same Excel workbook.
+If your data is stored in .csv format, modifications will be needed in the part of the code that reads the data.
+However, this can still be accomplished by importing the pandas package, as demonstrated below:

 ### Fig. 6 不同沉积环境的粒度参数箱型图
 Figure 6 displays the granularity parameters of different depositional environments and employs **box plots** to illustrate the dispersion characteristics of each grain size parameter across various sedimentary environments.